Distributed Event Localization via Alternating Direction Method of Multipliers: Introduction

-In contrast to centralized algorithms, distributed localization algorithms are designed to run the computation over the whole network instead of on a center.
+In contrast to centralized algorithms, distributed localization algorithms are designed to run the computation over the entire network instead of on a processing center.
 In general, distributed algorithms are often established on massive parallelism or sequential calculations and mutual collaboration \cite{bachrach2005localization}.
-So compared with centralized algorithms, distributed designs have better scalability, flexibility, and robustness.
-Several distributed concepts have been proposed such as beacon-based distributed algorithms \cite{mclurkin1999algorithms}, relaxation-based distributed algorithms \cite{priyantha2003anchor}, and coordinate system stitching \cite{niculescu2003ad,meertens2004distributed}, \cite{moore2004robust}.
-These localization algorithms are mainly used for triangulating the positions of sensors (whose positions are unknown) based on noisy distance measurements with respect to sensors with known positions (normally called anchor sensor nodes).
-In this paper, we consider a different problem where the positions of sensors are known and the position of a target event is unknown.
-Furthermore, the target event has no communication or computation capability.
-So specifically for our event localization structure, the key idea of distributed design is to separate the whole network into a number of clusters with each cluster composed of several sensors with known positions (also called anchor sensors in the literature).
-Measurements within a cluster are processed simultaneously.
-The computation procedure at each cluster is affected by the computational results of neighboring clusters so that all clusters can reach consistency (consensus) on the target event location finally.
+So compared with centralized algorithms, distributed designs have better scalability, flexibility, and failure resilience.
+One typical distributed approach for event localization is projection-based algorithms which solve the event localization problem by projecting an initial estimate onto sensing disks \cite{blatt2006energy}, circles \cite{shi2008distributed,wang2009sensor,wang2015decentralized}, or rings \cite{zhang2015distributed}.
+However, these projection-based localization algorithms are very sensitive to the initial values when the target event lies outside the convex hull of sensors, as will be shown in Sec.
+6.